 It’s always a significant milestone when you acquire your first credit card as an adult.
 For some, it represents their stepping stone into adulthood, for others, it’s a symbol of status and wealth.
 Some even take it a step further to request a metal credit card over a plastic one.

 Whatever the reason is, metal credit cards certainly appear more enticing than their plastic counterparts.
 They’re flashy, expensive and act as a form of bragging rights.
 But, what exactly are the differences between the two?
-And are metal cards truly more valuable than the other?
+And are metal cards truly more valuable than the others?

 Table of contents